mekwars-legends/www/_static/Top of Client Menus.md

 MY STATUS - Displays the entire content of a players Headquarters in that players information tab, along with player information such as XP, No-Plays etc.

-STATUS - This menu includes the following sub-menus
+STATUS - This menu includes the following sub-menus:

-    Player Status: Lists the status of players currently online (faction, fight/not fighting, etc) Faction Status: Lists the planets controlled;by a faction including contested ones.
+<br>-Player Status: Lists the status of players currently online (faction, fight/not fighting, etc)
+<br>-Faction Status: Lists the planets controlled;by a faction including contested ones.
-    Planetary Control: Allows you to choose two factions and lists all planets contested between the two.
+<br>-Planetary Control: Allows you to choose two factions and lists all planets contested between the two.
-    Factions List: Lists the amount of players that have logged into the server from each faction since the last time the server was rebooted (24-72 hours usually) .
+<br>-Factions List: Lists the amount of players that have logged into the server from each faction since the last time the server was rebooted (24-72 hours usually) .

 PERSONNEL- Sub menus allow a player to buy new pilots (up to ten at a time) or view their list of available pilots in their headquarters.